molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Host Component</aside>

-First of all, Attribute and Structural Directives need an existing host element they can be applied to.
+First of all, Attribute and Structural Directives need an existing host element they are applied to.
 When testing these Directives, we use a **host Component** that renders the host element.
 For example, the `ThresholdWarningDirective` needs an `<input type="number">` host element.

 ```typescript
 @Component({